 Authors have the opportunity to give some input into their covers, but the final say remains with the publishers.
 Livia does some fantastic cover art, and she is glad to work with each author, within reason, to give each author a cover they love and are proud of.

-PRP will retain 30% of net royalties.
-What this means is, the cost of setting up your books and the images that are bought for your cover will be recouped first before any royalties are paid.
-After that, 30% will go to the specific Imprint, and the rest will go to you.
-In the case of an anthology, boxed set, and/or collection, 30% of the net royalties will go to the specific Imprint, and the remaining 70% will be split equally among the number of contributors.
+The cost of the images that are bought for your cover will be recouped first before any royalties are paid, meaning that PRP will be responsible for 30% of the images, and the author 70%.
+After that, 30% of net royalties will go to PRP, and the rest will go to the author.
+In the case of an anthology, boxed set, and/or collection, 30% of the net royalties will go to the publisher, and the remaining 70% will be split equally among the number of contributors.
 Royalties are paid quarterly.

 Publicity, Promotions, and Marketing